azam-akram/spring-boot-kafka-producer-consumer/README.md

 }
 ```

-Spring Boot reads the properties and configure the Producer and Consumer for you, all you need to Autowired the KafkaTemplate into your Producer class,
+Spring Boot provides kafka configuration properties, which setups the producer and consumer, all you need to Autowired the KafkaTemplate into your Producer class,

 ```java
 @Autowired